-Altogether, whether a business owner or an individual, knowing the health information privacy rights and rules is very critical.
+Altogether, whether a business owner or an individual, knowing the health information privacy rights and rules is critical.
 There is an abundance of information available to adhere to proper compliance, so take the time to review everything.
-Companies today even hire experts in the area of health compliance because of the potential large impact one little mistake can create.
+Companies today even hire experts in the area of health compliance because of the potential negative impact that one little mistake may create.